exoplatform/exo-documentation/docs/OnlyOffice.rst

 **What is OnlyOffice**

-`OnlyOffice Online Editors <https://www.onlyoffice.com/office-suite.aspx>`__ is a great open source solution that allows you to create, edit  and collaborate online on your office documents.
+`OnlyOffice Online Editors <https://www.onlyoffice.com/office-suite.aspx>`__ is a great open source solution that lets you to create, edit  and collaborate online on your office documents.

 |image0|